-There are six learning outcomes for the MA in mathematics education program:
+There are six learning outcomes for the MS in mathematics education program:

 Graduates understand and can evaluate important issues, trends, theories, paradigms of research, and research findings in the field of mathematics education, as well as their implications for the teaching and learning of mathematics in the public schools, mathematics teacher development, and participation in mathematics education scholarship.